 The liquid lubricant in the bottle can be applied pointwise, getting to hard-to-reach places.
 An aerosolized lubricant is less convenient as it can spill onto adjacent components.
 Used for chain, derailleur, brake levers.

 Consistent or plastic Bicycle Grease.

 It has a thick composition, stays on the surface for a long time, but can attract dust.
-Contains calcium, graphite and lithium.
+Contains calcium, graphite, and lithium.
 Sold in cans and tubes, applied to bushings, cables, pedals, carriage, steering cups.
 Liquid.
-It is convenient to apply and wash with an overabundance, but the composition can drain and become viscous when the temperature changes.
+It is convenient to apply and wash with an overabundance, but the composition can drain and become vicious when the temperature changes.
 Sold in cans and bottles with a dispenser and syringes.
-Used to handle derailleur, brake cables, bushings and forks.
-It is often used after the active season, when the equipment is being prepared for storage for the winter.
+Used to handle derailleur, brake cables, bushings, and forks.
+It is often used after the active season when the equipment is being prepared for storage for the winter.

 Silicone oils can be purchased as a spray, liquid, or grease.

 This variety is necessary for ease of application.
 Despite the difference in design, they all consist of an oxygen-containing organosilicon compound and a solvent.
 Silicone oil, unlike mineral or essential oils, does not damage rubber parts.

 Also, silicone greases are highly resistant to dust adhesion, so they are indispensable for processing rubber seals.